Drone Laws in Denmark

-- The owner of a drone (excluding microdrones) must be registered with the Danish Transport, Building and Housing Agency unless the flight takes place from an approved model flight space and in the associated airspace.
+- The owner of a drone must be registered with the Danish Transport, Construction and Housing Authority.

 - Drones which are not microdrones must be covered by a valid liability insurance with an insurance sum of 0.75 million.

-- When flying a drone the distance to built-up areas and major public road shall be at least 150 meters.
+- When flying a drone the distance to built-up areas and major public roads must be at least 150 meters.